-This is the objective behind the manifesto for Mobility Hubs, launched by La Fabrique des Mobilités, which seeks to encourage the development of infrastructure in common based on people’s habits and use of meeting points and mobility-related hubs, e.g. car parks, ride-sharing pick-up and drop-off points, or service stations.
+This is the goal behind the manifesto for Mobility Hubs, launched by La Fabrique des Mobilités, which seeks to encourage the development of commons in order to ‘reduce motorised journeys, encourage chosen mobility, meet environmental demands, and boost accessibility to public services and activites for inhabitants and visitors’.

 Part 2: In the field

 To provide first-hand experience of this link between mobility and territory, Futura-Mobility invited several start-ups to explain their innovations and actions for greener and more user-friendly mobility.
-David Caubel, cross-functional project manager for innovation and territories, France Mobilités, chaired this roundtable.
+David Caubel, cross-functional project manager for innovation and territories, French Mobility, chaired this roundtable.

 Flying Whales is looking to develop cargo transport by airship.
 “The original idea was to meet the needs of the ONF [French National Forests Office], which is unable to access all its sites to collect wood,” explained Romain Schalck, marketing director, Flying Whales.
 The 150-metre-long airship can reach such land-locked sites, remain in stationary flight during loading – up to 60 tonnes – and delivers to destination without depending on land transport infrastructure.

 Further potential use cases include transporting other types of heavy or bulky materials such as wind turbine blades or rails.
 This ability to reach areas difficult to access is also likely to be particularly useful for overcoming frozen roads in countries covering vast expanses, like Canada.
 Indeed, the Government of Québec announced it is taking a minority stake in Flying Whales.